-This short, superficially simple routine is the core training exercise of not only Southern Shaolin Kung Fu but also many styles of Karate.
-It must be one of the most widely practiced, yet least understood Martial Arts exercises and it is still shrouded in mystery.
+This short, superficially simple routine is the core training exercise of not only Southern Shaolin kung fu but also many styles of karate.
+It must be one of the most widely practised yet least understood martial arts exercises and is still shrouded in mystery.
 Here I describe how, over the last three decades, the mystery has unfolded to me personally.

 Kung Fu Training: Laying the Foundations

 My teacher, Master Tan, who is a direct line descendent of the Southern Shaolin tradition, was always careful to point out that there are many routes to the top and that no way is the only way.
-The way we took was the one which is practised in the Southern part of Fukien province, known as Min Nam – South of the Min river.
-Although the exact location of the Southern Shaolin Temple, (the one which was burned to the ground by the Ching army and thus inspired the greatest Martial Arts legend), is still a point of controversy, it is accepted that it indeed lay within this ‘Min Nam’ area.
-So it is fair to assume that the Martial Arts of this area – which are very unique in character – are the closest that remain to those of the legendary temple and its immortal warrior monks.
-Although these arts have diverged into a number of different branches, they are linked together by the fact that they almost all center their training around a short and superficially simple training routine called ‘Sum Chien’ meaning ‘Three Wars’ or ‘Three Battles’.
-So for us, the hard work started with ‘Sum Chien’, it’s never finished.
+The way we took was the one which is practised in the Southern part of Fukien province, know as Min Nam – South of the Min river.
+Although the exact location of the Southern Shaolin Temple, (the one which was burned to the ground by the Ching army and thus inspired the greatest martial arts legend), is still a point of controversy it is accepted that it indeed lay within this ‘Min Nam’ area.
+So it is fair to assume that the martial arts of this area – which are very unique in character – are the closest that remain to those of the legendary temple and its immortal warrior monks.
+Although these arts have diverged into a number of different branches, they are linked together by the fact that they almost all centre their training around a short and superficially simple training routine called ‘Sum Chien’ meaning ‘three wars’ or ‘three battles’.
+So for us, the hard work started with ‘Sum Chien’.
+It has never finished.

-In the following parts of this series of posts, I will explain some of what Sum Chien holds – but to gain it for yourself you will need to do the hard work.
+In the following parts of this series of blogs, I will explain to you here some of what Sum Chien holds – but to gain it for yourself you will need to do the hard work.
 I hope you enjoy the journey!